im-shadowpool/CSS-Keep-Sake/README.md

 # 🎨 CSS Keep Sake

-Welcome to **CSS Keep Sake** — a personal collection of handcrafted CSS components and UI elements.
+Welcome to **CSS Keep Sake**, a personal collection of handcrafted CSS components and UI elements.
 This repository serves as a visual archive to showcase all my creative and functional front-end work, built with pure CSS and HTML.

 ---